hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/ou_model_jurek.rst

 Modelling
 #########

-To capture the presence of horizon and divergence risk, we model the dynamics of the mispricing using a mean-reverting stochastic process.
+To capture the presence of horizon and divergence risk, the authors model the dynamics of the mispricing using a mean-reverting stochastic process.
 Under this process, although the mispricing is guaranteed to be eliminated at some future date, the timing of convergence, as well as the maximum magnitude of the mispricing prior to convergence, are uncertain.
-With this assumption, we are able to derive the arbitrageur's optimal dynamic portfolio policy for a set of general, non-myopic preference specifications, including CRRA utility defined over wealth at a finite horizon and Epstein-Zin utility defined over intermediate cash flows (e.g. fees).
+With this assumption, the authors are able to derive the arbitrageur's optimal dynamic portfolio policy for a set of general, non-myopic preference specifications, including CRRA utility defined over wealth at a finite horizon and Epstein-Zin utility defined over intermediate cash flows (e.g. fees).
 This allows us to analytically examine the role of intertemporal hedging demands in arbitrage activities and represents a novel contribution relative to the commonly assumed log utility specification, under which hedging demands are absent.

-We find that, in the presence of horizon and divergence risk, there is a critical level of the mispricing beyond which further divergence in the mispricing precipitates a reduction in the allocation.
+It was observed that, in the presence of horizon and divergence risk, there is a critical level of the mispricing beyond which further divergence in the mispricing precipitates a reduction in the allocation.
 Although a divergence in the mispricing results in an improvement in the instantaneous investment opportunity set and should induce added participation by rational arbitrageurs, this effect can be